• Skip to primary navigation

 Royal icing should steadily run off of a whisk or spoon in a smooth, consistent ribbon.

-Gingerbread Coconut Llama Cookies - decorating
+Decorating Gingerbread Coconut Llama Cookies with Royal Icing

 Gingerbread Coconut Llama Cookies - grid